 While 22 states have enacted the compact licensure legislation there are only twelve compact states in which a doctor can carry their State of Principle Licensure (SPL) which is required to get a license in another compact state.
 This is due to some issues with all 22 states being able to do FBI background checks.
 The states and the IMLC are working through this so more states can be SPLs.
-Seven other states have proposed this legislation to join the Compact.

-The seven states currently accepting applications are: Alabama, Arizona, Idaho, Illinois, Iowa, Kansas, Maine, Mississippi, Montana, Nebraska, Nevada, New Hampshire, South Dakota, Washington, West Virginia, Wisconsin and Wyoming.
+The twelve states currently accepting applications are: Alabama, Arizona, Idaho, Illinois, Iowa, Kansas, Maine, Mississippi, Montana, Nebraska, Nevada, New Hampshire, South Dakota, Washington, West Virginia, Wisconsin and Wyoming.

 View all the 22 states who are participating in the Compact and see which states have proposed legislation on this map.

 - You must be licensed and living in Alabama, Arizona, Idaho, Illinois, Iowa, Kansas, Maine, Mississippi, Montana, Nebraska, Nevada, New Hampshire, South Dakota, Washington, West Virginia, Wisconsin or Wyoming and carry a State of Principle Licensure (SPL) for one of these states.
 This is required to get a license in another state.

 - You must be board certified.

 - To qualify for an SPL in one of the eight states, you must hold a full, unrestricted medical license in one of the current SPL states AND at least one of the below must apply: